drissamri/beautiful-jekyll/_posts/2019-05-21-minimize-aws-lambda-java-cold-starts.md

 ---

 You've heard about AWS Lambda and you know they have a thing called cold starts, but what are they and how bad are they?
-One year a go I was in this exact spot for a new project that would be built using Java, which apparently suffers tremendously from slow cold starts
+One year ago I was in this exact spot for a new project that would be built using Java, which apparently suffers tremendously from slow cold starts
 Let's have a look at what I've learned.

 ## What is a cold start?